-Features: Particularly prominent or eyecatching elements, like tree clumps, church towers, or wooded skylines. their character.
+Features: Particularly prominent or eyecatching elements, like tree clumps, church towers, or wooded skylines.

-Characterisation: The process of identifying areas of similar character, classifying and mapping them and describing
+Characterisation: The process of identifying areas of similar character, classifying, mapping and describing them.

-3.6.
-Both characterisation and evaluation can use the techniques of landscape character assessment to gather information in a structured way.
-The characterisation stage (stage A below) divides the landscape into smaller areas (the 'spatial framework') and provides relatively value-free descriptions of the area.
-At the evaluation stage (stages B to E), judgments are made about the value of the landscapes within that spatial framework and the course of action that should be taken.

-3.7.
-In the context of AONB and National Park designation, the value that is being assessed equates to the designation criteria for National Parks or AONBs as the case may be and in particular the 'technical criteria' of natural beauty and opportunities for open-air recreation.
+- 3.7.
+Both the characterisation and evaluation parts of the technical designation assessment process can use the techniques of landscape character assessment to gather information in a structured way.
+Thus, a broad Study Area under consideration may be divided into smaller areas sharing the similar landscape character, to form a spatial framework for subsequent evaluation.
+This may be based on an understanding of landscape character set out within an LCA or may require preparation of a bespoke local LCA.
+Value free descriptions for each area should be prepared (characterisation stage A see below).
+At the evaluation stage (stages B to E), judgments are made about the value of the landscapes within that spatial framework and the course of action that should be taken. - 3.8.
+In the context of AONB and National Park designation, the value that is being assessed equates to the designation criteria for National Parks or AONBs as the case may be, and in particular the 'technical criteria' of natural beauty and opportunities for open-air recreation.
 The considerations relevant to these statutory criteria should be stated clearly and then subjected to assessment.
-For those areas that pass this threshold, a judgment also then needs to be made as to whether it is desirable to designate the land concerned as AONB or National Park.

-3.8.
-Once Natural England is satisfied that it has identified an area that should be taken forward for designation it is necessary to define a boundary in detail.
-This should be done employing the guidance on detailed boundary setting contained in this document at Section 5 and Appendix 4.
+For those areas where there is a weight of evidence that an area has sufficient natural beauty or opportunities for open-air recreation, a judgment also then needs to be made as to whether it is desirable to designate the land concerned as AONB or National Park. - 3.9.
+Once Natural England is satisfied that it has identified an area that should be taken forward for designation, it is necessary to define a boundary in detail.
+This should be done employing the guidance on detailed boundary setting contained in this document at Section 5 and Appendix 4 and guidance produced by Ordnance Survey on Good Practice in Boundary Setting.

-3.9.
-In general terms, once a broad area of land potentially suitable for designation has been identified, the practical steps involved in assessing land for designation are as follows (see also the diagram below):
+3.10.
+In general terms, once a broad area of land potentially suitable for designation has been identified (known as the Study Area or Area of Search), the practical steps involved in assessing land for designation are as follows (see also the diagram below):